luigiplatania94/RaycastScanner/README.md

 This should be places above the head of the player.

+#### Tolerance
+The system does not measure if the parent actor changed it's position within this specified error limits.

+This will save some CPU time.

+#### bDebugVisualisation
+If TRUE draw circles around the player (Green = Pessimistic.
+Blue = Optimistic)

+Draw a sphere on the raycast's starting point.
+The sphere is red if the player moved (beyond the tolerance), otherwise is black.

+#### bDebugMetrics
+If TRUE print to the screen both the optimistic and pessimistic metric.

 ## How to contact me
 For any feedback please send me an email: luigiplatania94@gmail.com